Tours, Attractions and Things To Do in Merv

-Merv oasis (40 km from Mary) is one of the most ancient territories of Central Asia.
-There irrigation was first introduced.
-So it's not surprising that it was there that one of the largest cities of ancient world - Merv (Margush, Margiana, Mary) was built on that territory.
+Merv oasis (40 km from Mary) is one of the most ancient territories of Central Asia that introduced irrigation system among the first.
+It led to the formation of one of the largest cities of ancient world - Merv (Margush, Margiana, Mary).
 The origin of Merv is shrouded in mysteries.
 One fact is known for sure, though - the first written references to this city were found in Avestian chronicles of approximately the 8-6th centuries B.C.
 The chroniclers widely used bright epithets naming it "a soul of a king, a mother of Khurasan cities, and, the city that helds the Universe.
 Omar Khayyam, As - Samani, Imamaddin-Isphakhani and other great thinkers of the Middle Ages lived there.

 The modern ruins comprise at least five ancient settlements - Erk-Kala, Gyaur-Kala, Sultan-Kala, Abdullakhan-Kala and Bairamalikhan-Kala.
 The most part of them is heavily destroyed, some of them remind sagged hills but nevertheless Merv remains one of the most unique historical monuments.